New to Our Office

 To be eligible to register with our office you must have a documented disability/medical condition and/or a history of academic accommodation (e.g. an IEP) related to a disability/chronic medical condition.

 If you are in the process of being assessed to determine if your academic difficulties are due to an undiagnosed disability, we can explore interim academic accommodations while your assessment is completed.
-Follow the 4-steps to register with us.
+Follow the 3-steps to register with us (your health care practitioner can indicate that you have been “referred for assessment” on our Medical Form).

 Our office only provides academic accommodation planning for reasons related to disability.
 We cannot accommodate academically for religious commitments, carer responsibilities, short-term, acute illnesses (e.g. the flu), English as a Second Language, personal or family emergencies, work obligations and/or commuting.